The Manage tab organizes event sources into groups, and displays attributes for each event source.

 The Groups Panel lists the event source groups, as well as a count of the members for each group.
 To see all event sources, select All from the groups list.
 This is an example of the Groups panel.

-Displays the standard NetWitness Platform icons for adding, removing, or editing groups.
+These are the standard Security Analytics icons for adding, removing, or editing groups.

-Lists the identifier for each group in the Name column.
+The Name column lists the identifier for each group.
 You can use the group names to quickly identify some of the criteria used to form the group.

 For example, if you create a group that consists of Windows event sources for the Sales organization, you could name the group Windows Sales Sources.